Table of contents

 klaviyo-add-to-list-tag-configuration

-Step 3: Klaviyo Add to List Trigger Setting (Server Container).
+Step 3: Klaviyo Add to List Trigger Setup (Server Container)

-Then add the trigger you want to use for this tag, such as Purchase, because this action indicates when a user makes a purchase and is therefore eligible to be added to the buyers list.
+Then add the trigger you want to use for this tag, such as Purchase, because this action indicates when a user makes a purchase and is thus eligible to be added to the buyer list.

 Klaviyo Add to List Trigger purchase